deepakhj/cadent/README.md

  - time series DB writing
  - graphite-api endpoints

-Yes "each" of the above can be handled by a standalone app (and they do exist in the echosystem) .. however at the volume we want to address .. there's nothing like raw RAM/CPU power on a local node (the internet is slow people).
+Yes "each" of the above can be handled by a standalone app (and they do exist in the echo system) .. however at the volume we want to address .. there's nothing like raw RAM/CPU power on a local node (the internet).

 Note:: configuration for complex scenarios of loop backs, replicas moving, multiple backends, accumulators, and aggregators can get confusing .. and you can find yourself hitting yourself over the head alot.
 You's say "why not keep it simple"